misabiko/WaterWash/Assets/Notes.md

 - 0 Debug sprayer object with primitives
 - 0 (Gold) Coins or the equivalent
 - 0 Swimming
+- 0 Death plane
+- 0 Respawn on death
+- 0 Vibrate controller on spray
 - 0 Water sprayer model
 - 0 Original player model
 - 0 Split PlayerMovement.Update() into smaller methods
 - 0 Add namespace
-- 0 Death plane
-- 0 Respawn on death

 ## More optional
 - 1 Splash water on wall to slide further (wet mask?)